rachitkakkar/resurgence_renderer/README.md

 # resurgence_renderer
-resurgence_renderer is a simple to use 3D renderer that can be easily extended using **python**.
+resurgence_renderer is a simple to use 3D renderer that can be easily extended using python.
 The renderer is powered by raytracing, and pygame is utilized for the window and displaying of the final image.
 It is quite lightweight and easy to use, although it can be quite slow.
 I created it as a basic project to learn raytracing, and right now only has the ability to render spheres.